kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 ### Version Skew Strategy

 Supported.
 API servers that do not recognize the `drop` parameter will simply ignore it and return the full object, which is a safe default.

+#### Client Support and Version Skew

+To ensure consistent behavior and support clients running against older API servers:

+- **client-go Modification:** `client-go` will be modified to support field dropping by adding a configuration option (e.g., in `rest.Config`) to request dropping specific fields.
+When enabled, it will automatically add the `drop=metadata.managedFields` parameter to the `Accept` header.
+- **Informer Configuration:** Informers will inherit this configuration from the client they use.
+If a client is configured to drop `managedFields`, the informer will receive objects without `managedFields`.
+- **Client-side Stripping (Defensive):** If a client requests `drop=metadata.managedFields` but talks to an older API server that does not support the feature, the server will return the full object with `managedFields`.
+To provide a consistent experience and avoid memory overhead in the client, `client-go` will be updated to strip `managedFields` from the response client-side if the client requested it but the server failed to drop it.
+This ensures that clients requesting the drop never see `managedFields` in the returned objects, regardless of server version.

 ## Production Readiness Questionnaire